We recently posted our latest video on You Tube - link at bottom.

 1. Much lighter than dual PVS-14's

-2. Collimated and matched image tubes provide a better image than duals
+2. Collimated and matched image tubes provide a better image

 3. Single power switch, gain control knob, and single AA battery